SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ### Configuration in Lazy Loaded Modules

+If additional configuration is provided inside the lazy-loaded module, this configuration is not merged in the global application configuration.
+As a result, the configuration will not affect any component other than the lazy-loaded components.

-The lazy loaded configuration is not visible to other modules and does not contribute to the global configuration of the running application.
-This will be addressed in Spartacus 3.x with the concept of unified configuration.
-For Spartacus 2.1, you should import modules with configuration statically.
+This limitation will be addressed in Spartacus 3.x with the concept of unified configuration.
+For Spartacus 2.x, you should import modules with configuration statically.

 ### Providers in Lazy Loaded Modules

 Injection tokens provided in lazy-loaded modules are not visible to services provided in the app root.
 This applies especially to multi-provided tokens, such as `PageMetaResolvers`, various Handlers, and so on.
 This problem will be partially addressed in Spartacus 3.0 with the Unified Injector mechanism.
-For Spartacus 2.1, you should always provide these tokens in modules statically imported to your app root module.
+For Spartacus 2.x, you should always provide these tokens in modules statically imported to your app root module.

 ### Avoiding Importing the HttpClientModule in Your Lazy Loaded Modules